dsyph3r/symblog-docs/docs/validators-and-forms.rst

 ``@BloggerBlogBundle`` directive will resolve to the path of the ``BloggerBlogBundle`` which is ``src/Blogger/BlogBundle``.

-Finally lets update the contact action to use the parameter.
+Finally let's update the contact action to use the parameter.

 .. code-block:: php